 Compatible-Ring (C-Ring) is similar to iA-Ring.
-The only difference isthat it can be used for MOXA rings as well.
-For more information about this redundant ring protocol, please contact AtopTechnologies.
+The only difference is that it can be used for MOXA rings as well.
+For more information about this redundant ring protocol, please contact Atop Technologies.

-Figure 2.142shows how to set the Compatible-Ring (C-Ring) redundancy protocol.
-Note that the users should disable DIP Switch Controlas described in Section 2.3.12and ERPSas described in Section 2.15.1first in order to enable/configure Compatible-Ring parameters on the web browser.
-Please follow the simple steps below based on Figure 2.142 to setup the C-Ring.
+Figure 2.139 shows how to set the Compatible-Ring (C-Ring) redundancy protocol.
+Note that the users should disable DIP Switch Control as described in Section 2.3.12 and ERPS as described in Section 2.15.1 first in order to enable/configure Compatible-Ring parameters on the web browser.
+Please follow the simple steps below based on Figure 2.139 to setup the C-Ring.

-- 1. Enable the C-Ring by checking Enabledbox. - 2.
+- Enable the C-Ring by selecting Enabled from the dropdown list. - 2.
 Select the 1st Ring Port from the dropdown list. - 3.
 Select the 2nd Ring Port from the dropdown list. - 4.
 Click on the Update button to save the change and allow the configuration to take effect.

 Note that the lower part of the C-Ring Setting webpage shows the Status of the C-Ring which provides its State, 1st Ring Port Status and 2nd Ring Port Status.
-The description of the C-Ring setting is summarized in Table 2.55.
+The description of the C-Ring setting is summarized in Table 2.56.

-Figure 2.142Compatible-Ring (C-Ring) Setting Webpage
+Figure 2.139 Compatible-Ring (C-Ring) Setting Webpage

-Table 2.55Descriptions of Compatible-Ring Setting
+Table 2.56 Descriptions of Compatible-Ring Setting

 Label Description Factory Default C-Ring (Compatible-Ring) Enables Compatible-Ring or disable Compatible-Ring.
 Disabled 1 st Ring Port Selects the primary port for the Ring.
 Port7 2 nd Ring Port Selects the backup port for the Ring.
-Port8
+Port8 but by two additional network devices on each switch.
+There are two examples of U-Ring application presented here to provide as guidelines when to choose this U-Ring feature.